samad-a/zen-productivity-app/README.md

-# zen-productivity-app
+# Zen Productivity App

-Focus &amp; Productivity App - Built on Android Studio as my project for the Edinburgh Award (Digital Skills Specialist)
+A minimalist productivity app built in Android Studio using Kotlin